 Replacing the FEP sheet – Photon Mono X + Other’s

-In resin printers, this is a consumable that requires periodic replacement over time.
-Generally speaking, as long as you take proper care of your Fep sheet, you shouldn’t have to do this maintenance as often, but due to either print failures or the fep becoming cloudy over time, it does require replacement at some point.
+In resin printers, the FEP sheet is a consumable that requires periodic replacement over time.
+Generally speaking, as long as you take proper care of your FEP sheet, you shouldn’t have to do this maintenance as often, but due to either print failures or the FEP becoming cloudy over time, it does require replacement at some point.
 Most machines, use a very similar structure as this one does, so the information that you’ll see here should still apply to your machine.
-On this particular machine, the LCD screen isn’t covered by glass or a protector out of the box, and therefore you should consider adding a Screen protector as well.
-If you don’t plan on doing so, then regular fep sheet inspections should be a requirement for your machine.
+On this particular machine, the LCD screen isn’t covered by glass or a protector out of the box, and therefore you should consider adding a Screen Protector as well.
+If you don’t plan on doing so, then regular FEP sheet inspections should be a requirement for your machine.

 Remove your vat and drain out any excess resin, making sure to properly clean the vat prior to continuing to the following step.
 Place a paper towel from which you can place your vat onto.
-You’re going to need a bottle cap to use as a spacer for your replacement film, so make sure to have this handy for the future steps.
+You’re going to need a bottle cap to use as a spacer, so make sure to have this handy for the future steps.
 I find that the bottle caps of a standard soda bottle are the perfect size.

 Place the bottle cap in the centre of the FEP frame after having lined up the FEP sheet and frames.
-While holding the frame down, you are going to use a pair of tweezers to create a small puncture in the fep sheet where you are going to place your first screw.
+While holding the frame down, you are going to use a pair of tweezers to create a small puncture in the FEP sheet where you are going to place your first screw.
 I always recommend doing the four corner’s first before doing the remaining.
-You can use your finger’s as a support to help better control the amount of pressure while puncturing the fep sheet.
+You can use your finger’s as a support to help better control the amount of pressure while puncturing the FEP sheet.
 The aim is to simply start the hole and not to go all the way down.
 After doing the four corners, you can then work your way around the frame and attach the remaining screws.
-Once completed, you want to turn the fep frame over and place it into the vat base.
+Once completed, you want to turn the FEP frame over and place it into the vat base.
 Once again, you’re going to create a small puncture for the screws, making sure to start at each corner.
 Only screw the screws in enough to hold them in place, and work diagonally from each other until all of them are in position.
 Slowly moving diagonally, you incrementally tighten these slowly down to ensure that you have even pressured.
-Doing this will prevent buckling from occurring in one section of the fep sheet.
+Doing this will prevent buckling from occurring in one section of the FEP sheet.
 Do this until you reach the bottom, but once again don’t over tighten.

-The fep sheet is attached, but we now have some extra material sticking out around the edges.
+The FEP sheet is attached, but we now have some extra material sticking out around the edges.
 To remove this, we’re going to follow the out edges of the Vat frame with a cutting blade.
 To keep from leaving smudges on the surface, we’re going to place a piece of paper towel under our hand while carefully following this edge.
 You shouldn’t have to pull it off if you’ve cut all the way through the material, so take your time when doing this step.
-Remove any leftover material will have the potential to damage the screen to carefully inspect it prior to re-installing the vat.
+Remove any leftover material that has the potential to damage the screen and carefully inspect it prior to re-installing the vat.

-You can now re-install your vat and begin printing once again.
-Let me how many times you’ve had to replace your fep sheet down in the comments below.
-If you’re looking to add a screen protector, you’re going to want to see the following video since it’s a great upgrade that will help protect your screen, especially since this machine doesn’t have a protective layer above the LCD.
-Thank you for watching, and I hope to see you guys again soon.
-Thank you and take care.
+If you’re looking to add a Screen Protector, you’re going to want to see the following video since it’s a great upgrade that will help protect your screen, especially since this machine doesn’t have a protective layer above the LCD.